 In 2010, I left the U.S. for New Zealand and said I hoped I could be a nomad for at least a year.
 Now, it’s been

-4 5 7 years, and my wanderlust continues to propel me.
-Maybe someday I’ll want to stay in one place 95% of the time, “put down roots,” as they say.
-But… I doubt it.
+4 5 7.5 years, and my wanderlust continues to propel me.
+I recently started a podcast, and a project to help people have the time and attention it takes to do what makes them “come alive.”
 I hope to play servant to my inquiring mind until death do us part.

 Want to know more?